SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

     -- Half of the work is completed but i have to make sure to increase the responded content size i think it is in big size in the resume testing project.
     -- Make sure that analysis result page is showing all the content and also the dashbord page.

--- After user returns to the resumechecker page all the data must remain as it is.
-As right now it is not happening all data is being lost or have re-eneter even though it is not lost.

 -- when error shown increase the size of the sign up card only not the sign in page.

 -------- Must complete only after completing above tasks.